tomasbasham/tomasbasham.github.io/_posts/2016-01-29-writing-efficient-dockerfiles.md

 {% highlight docker %}
 FROM ruby:2.4.2-alpine
-LABEL com.tomasbasham.maintainer "Tomas Basham <me@tomasbasham.co.uk>" \
+LABEL com.tomasbasham.maintainer "Tomas Basham <tomasbasham@gmail.com>" \
 {% endhighlight %}

 The first couple of instructions define the base image and the maintainer of